• Skip to main content

 Like most male chimpanzees, Burrito has quite an impressive “display” — he stands up bipedally and makes himself look large, then finds something to bang on as he runs around.
 As the years have passed, Burrito’s playful side has only amplified, and these days he can almost always be found playing with another chimpanzee, with a human caregiver, or just entertaining himself with a toy or stuffed animal.

-Burrito was diagnosed with a heart condition several years ago, but this has never slowed him down.
+Burrito was diagnosed with a heart condition many years ago, he has survived two rattlesnake bites and significant injuries, but nothing slows him down.
 He brightens our lives every day.

 Share